 Use PC3 as baseline for testing and requirements and handle specific values for other PC afterwards and based on the same method

 At least spherical coverage requirements will be tested for RRC_Inactive Beam correspondence for Msg1

+Huawei/Xiaomi proposes RRC_IDLE instead of RRC_Inactive

 Huawei: there is related discussion on whether the requirement should be specified for both.
 Majority view is that RRC_idle is OK.
 We can only list idle.